api3dao/old-api3-docs/guides/api-integration.md

 In the OIS template, there is only one endpoint defined but you can add more, just like the API operations.
 The first field you need to fill in is `name`.
 Make sure that it is descriptive, and that multiple endpoints do not have the same name.
-If you are integrating API operations to endpoints one-to-one, using the API operation paths as the endpoint name is a decent choice (i.e., the endpoint `name` would be `/v1/getdata`).
+If you are integrating API operations to endpoints one-to-one, using the API operation path as the endpoint name is a decent choice (i.e., the endpoint `name` would be `/v1/getdata`).
+Note that you would also add the method to this name if there were multiple operations with different methods for a single path.

 The next step is to fill in `endpoints.*.operation`.
 Here, you need to enter the `path` and `method` of an API operation you have defined in `apiSpecifications.paths`, which means that requests to this endpoint will have the Airnode call the respective API operation.